L-e-c-o/bazaar/README.md

 # Bazar

-> Bazar isn't as messy as you think it is 📝
+Bazar is a place to share miscellaneous links related to the IT world.

-## Categories
+## Table of Content

 * Pentest
 * Red Team